 What Does A Court Consider When a Third Party Seeks Custody?

 While the court’s discretion to award custody to a third party may sound broad and limitless, the reality of what the court must weigh almost always favors parents over third parties.
 In other words, courts cannot just randomly give custody to anyone who asks for it.
-First, the “welfare of the child” is the key underlying question for a court.
+First, the “best interest of the child” is the key underlying question for a court.
 Specifically, the statute states that “An order for custody of a minor child entered pursuant to this section shall award the custody of such child to such person, agency, organization or institution as will best promote the interest and welfare of the child.”

-Second, the Supreme Court has determined that there is a constitutional dimension to parental rights, and parents in North Carolina have strong legal protections when it comes to custody of their children.
+Second, the Supreme Court of the United States has determined that there is a constitutional dimension to parental rights, and parents in North Carolina have strong legal protections when it comes to custody of their children.
 There is a rebuttable presumption that it is in the best interest of a child to remain in the custody of parents versus third parties seeking custody.
 To overcome this presumption, a third party seeking custody of a child in opposition to a parent must demonstrate by “clear and convincing evidence” that the parent’s continued custody acts contrary to the child’s welfare.
 Essentially, a court must make some finding that a parent is unfit in order to award a third party sole or joint custody of a child.

 Contact New Direction Family Law